spruteanu/scrambler/docs/Design.md

   Method is used to get the data from prior execution of ``next()`` method.

 ## Custom org.prismus.scrambler.Data implementation
-It is recommended to create custom Value implementations by extending **org.prismus.scrambler.data.ConstantData** class.
+It is recommended to create custom Data implementations by extending **org.prismus.scrambler.data.ConstantData** class.
 This class is a template that allows to get and performs data setting for newly generated object.
 Your implementation has to extend method **org.prismus.scrambler.data.Constant#doNext()** for data generation.